opea-project/docs/getting-started/README.md

 ## Create and Configure a Virtual Server

-::::{tab-set}
+::::{tab-set} :sync-group: cloudserviceproviders
-:::{tab-item} AWS
+:::{tab-item} AWS :sync: aws
-:sync: AWS

 1. Navigate to [AWS console](https://console.aws.amazon.com/console/home) – Search EC2 in the search bar and select it.
-Click the `Launch Instance` button highlighted in orange.
+Click the "Launch Instance" button highlighted in orange.

 2. Provide a name to the VM.

-3. In Quick Start, select the base OS as Ubuntu (ami-id : ami-04dd23e62ed049936).
+3. In Quick Start, select the base OS as Ubuntu (`ami-id : ami-04dd23e62ed049936`).

 4. Select an Instance type that is based on Intel hardware.

->**Note**: We recommend selecting a m7i.4xlarge or larger instance with an Intel(R) 4th Gen Xeon(C) Scalable Processor.
+>**Note**: We recommend selecting a `m7i.4xlarge` or larger instance with an Intel(R) 4th Gen Xeon(C) Scalable Processor.
 For more information on virtual servers on AWS visit [here](https://aws.amazon.com/intel/).

 5. Next, create a new key pair, give it a name or select one from the existing key pairs.